BasantaChaulagain/text-manipulation-rs/README.md

 There are four modules in this crate with the following features:
 1. text_generator: A module for generating random placeholder text in multiple languages.
-2. deepl: A module for language translation, glossary management.......
+2. deepl: A module for text translation with glossary management.
 3. my_memory: A module for translating text in different languages.
 4. dictionary: A module to give the meaning of valid words in English.